$p$-torsion \'etale sheaves on the Jacobian of a curve: Unit -crystals

 \subsection{Katz's equivalence}

-As in the characteristic--zero case, \eqref{eq-rh} specializes to an equivalence of $1$-categories corresponding to \emph{lisse} sheaves, which is essentially due to N.~Katz \cite{Ka73}.
+As in the characteristic--zero case, \eqref{eq-rh} specializes to an equivalence of $1$-categories corresponding to \emph{lisse} sheaves.
+The latter equivalence is essentially due to N.~Katz \cite{Ka73}.
 We will need a generalization of this special case where we allow deformations over $W_n(\mathbb F_q)$.
-The result is likely well known, and we do not pretend to have any originality.
+The result is likely well known, but we could not find a suitable reference.

 \begin{lem} Suppose $S=\Spec(A)$ is a finite $W_n(\mathbb F_q)$-scheme.
 Then the following categories are equivalent functorially in $S$: \begin{enumerate}[(a)] \item \'etale $A$-sheaves on $Y$ which are locally isomorphic to $\underline A^{\oplus r}$; \item rank--$r$ vector bundles $\cal E$ on $S\underset{W_n(\mathbb F_q)}{\times}Y$ equipped with an integrable connection along $Y$ relative to $W_n(k)$, and an isomorphism $\op{Fr}_Y^*\cal E \xrightarrow{\sim} \cal E$ as $\cal D^{(0)}$-modules. \end{enumerate} \end{lem}